 - The remit remains the same – in considering the transfer of such fund, it is important to stress to your client that we will honour the wishes of the original benefactors, in perpetuity.
 Norfolk Community Foundation is here to stay and successive Trustees will work to the remit that is agreed at the time of the transfer.
 Clients can be confident that their wishes will be adhered to, for generations to come.

 - The Charity Commission – The Charity Commission does recognise that community foundations provide suitable alternative stewardship of existing trust funds and are helpful in identifying the process required for the transfer.

 As each case will be individual, we would be pleased to discuss the transfer of trust funds on behalf of your client.

 Trustees of groups facing closure may consider that the work that the Norfolk Community Foundation does to support local communities and individuals is in line with the aims of their group and that a transfer of funds to the Foundation would ensure a worthwhile and effective use of remaining assets.
 Any group or charity wishing to pursue this should ensure that this action is in compliance with their governing document, and where relevant, has the approval of the Charity Commission.
 The Foundation welcomes a discussion with charities, voluntary and community groups (or the professional advisors who are acting on their behalf) who would like to find out more about how any funds donated to the Foundation would be put to use and the checks and processes in place, for this to happen.

-Please contact Graham Tuttle, Chief Executive Officer on 01603 623958 if you have any questions or would like further information on how we can help your clients fulfil their philanthropic ambitions.
+Please contact Claire Cullens, Director of Development or Graham Tuttle, Chief Executive Officer on 01603 623958 if you have any questions or would like further information on how we can help your clients fulfil their philanthropic ambitions.